 Alongside themed sandwiches and pastries, you'll also have the option to upgrade to champagne or add in Alice in Wonderland-themed cocktails.
 If you happen to be looking for an evening tea, they also have a Mad Hatter's Tipsy Evening Tea available.

-Guests who like a little alcohol with their tea and scones can add a glass of champagne for £5, or an Elementary cocktail for £15.
-They also offer the option to purchase limited-edition hardbound copies of The Hound of the Baskervilles and The Second Stain.
+Guests who like a little alcohol with their tea and scones can add a glass of prosecco for £5, and they do offer a vegetarian option.

 Lock & Co Afternoon Tea at the Sheraton Grand Park Lane

-£39 with classic tea selection or £48 with free-flowing Chapel Down.
+£39 with classic tea selection or £48 with bubbles

 The Palm Court's Lock & Co afternoon tea is mostly your typical British afternoon tea service, except for one thing – the cakes are shaped like hats.
 The afternoon tea service was crafted to celebrate the 340-year anniversary of nearby Lock & Co, a company that makes some of the finest hats you'll find anywhere in the United Kingdom.